MFA Troubleshooting for End-Users

 If you have lost your device, you can finish authentication using the recovery code provided when you first signed up.
-After entering your email and password to log in, click the Use the recovery code link to access your account without using your device.

 If you no longer have your recovery code, you will not be able to log in.
 Contact your system administrator for help accessing your account.